 They’re unpredictable, unsafe and bursting of anarchy.
 I’ve seen a family of five on a motorbike, travelling with everything but the kitchen sink on more than one occasion.
 I’ve seen near misses with cars going the wrong way with wallpaper rolls sticking out the window, I’ve seen it all and I was only here for three days.

 You could offer me all the tea in China and all the hot brunettes in Argentina and I still wouldn’t take to the wheel (or motorbike) on the streets of Bangkok.
-No chance.
-After calling around the Chiang Mai hotels and finally nailing down a few nights stay during peak season, the whirlwind adventure began…
+(Edit – this philosophy changed within a year haha) No chance.

 The taxi finally gets to the station at 18:25, fifteen minutes after the time of proposed departure.
 I momentarily ponder what the hell I’m going to do in the outskirts of a strange, bizarre (yet awesome) massive city – and then I immediately snap out of it.I’ve never been the fan of giving up easy, forever the optimist; I grab my backpacks and sprint like Usain Bolt on acid to the platform, hoping that there was a delay on my train.
 I am British after all, so I’m used to trains not being on time.

 I’m greeted by a guy who works at the train station.
 He takes my ticket and says; “Oh noooo, Chiang Mai gone already, sir.”

 My head drops, I am beaten.
 I am Man Vs Clock, and I have been owned by the clock.
 I fiddle about in the contacts of my phone, to call my hostel.
 It wouldn’t have been such a big deal of I wasn’t broke!